 Students may repeat a course when a grade of “D” or “F” has been earned.
-The last grade counts.
+Only the final grade received in courses repeated by the student shall be used in computing the grade point average.
 However, universities may count forgiven grades in calculating the grade point average.
 Forgiven grades may also be calculated in determining financial aid eligibility.

 Excess Hours Advisory Statement

 Section 1009.286, Florida Statutes, establishes an “excess hour” surcharge for a student seeking a baccalaureate degree at a state university.
 It is critical that students, including those entering Florida colleges, are aware of the potential for additional course fees.
 “Excess hours” are defined as hours that go beyond 110% of the hours required for a baccalaureate degree program.
 For example, if the length of the program is 120 credit hours, the student may be subject to an excess hour surcharge for any credits attempted beyond 132 credit hours (110 x 120%).